felipevolpone/ray/README.md

 # Python on Hands

 Python on Hands is framework that helps you to deliver well designed software without been stucked in your framework.
-On Hands it's a ready to production framework that contains a uWSGI server that can be used in production.
+On Hands it's a ready to production framework that contains a uWSGI server that can be used in production as well.

 ## Features